musket-ml/musket_core/musket_docs/docs/segmentation/index.md

 So as you see, we have decomposed our task in two parts, *code that actually trains the model* and *experiment configuration*, which determines the model and how it should be trained from the set of predefined building blocks.

+Moreover, the whole fitting and prediction process can be launched with built-in script, the only really required python code is dataset definition to let the system know, which data to load.

 What does this code actually do behind the scenes?

 -  it splits your data into 5 folds, and trains one model per fold;